gustavopinto/gustavopinto.github.com/research.md

 Skill: JavaScript and Java programming

 1. Understanding DevOps culture<br>
-Questions: what are the DevOps' practices? what how these practices impact agile development?<br>
+Questions: what are the DevOps' practices? how these practices impact agile development?<br>
 Skills: English communication<br>

+1. A large scale study on data races<br>
+Question: investigating the evolution of data races on complicated benchmarks over a larger variety of programs.<br>
+Skills: system programming (e.g., Go, Java, C, etc)<br>